osmandapp/web/main/docs/user/troubleshooting/track-recording-issues.md

 Common issues with track recording: Noise, gaps, and inaccuracies.

-This article addresses issues with GPX track recording which have been observed over time in different Android versions. **'Background'** means to simply refer to the OsmAnd app not being displayed in the foreground, in particular when the device screen is off (which is different from the Android-internal definition of 'background').
+This article addresses issues with GPX track recording which have been observed over time in different Android versions. **Background** means to simply refer to the OsmAnd app not being displayed in the foreground, in particular when the device screen is off (which is different from the Android-internal definition of *background*).

-**Note**: Since Android 11 (2020/12) there is no more system permission option "Always allow" to use location access in the background, but this **does not limit** OsmAnd's background track recording: According to Google's documentation it is now considered **foreground usage**, as internally the foreground service permission is now used and a system notification about a track being recorded is always visible.
+**Note**: Since Android 11 (2020/12) there is no more system permission option *Always allow* to use location access in the background, but this **does not limit** OsmAnd's background track recording: According to Google's documentation it is now considered **foreground usage**, as internally the foreground service permission is now used and a system notification about a track being recorded is always visible.

 Pleae note that it's simply the new Android wording which can be misleading:

-**"Allow while using the app"** means that the app can permanently obtain the location as long as the app is either displayed on the screen itself or has a visible notification in the Android notification bar, like OsmAnd has during navigation or trip recording.
-(This is technically referred to as "foreground mode".)
+**Allow while using the app** means that the app can permanently obtain the location as long as the app is either displayed on the screen itself or has a visible notification in the Android notification bar, like OsmAnd has during navigation or trip recording.
+(This is technically referred to as *foreground mode*.)

-**"Allow all the time"**, on the other hand, means that an app can in principle obtain your location 'unnoticed' without any of these conditions applying.
-But Android limits the frequency of location access in this ("background") mode to something like once per hour, certainly not the correct mode for a navigtion app.
+**Allow all the time**, on the other hand, means that an app can in principle obtain your location 'unnoticed' without any of these conditions applying.
+But Android limits the frequency of location access in this (*background*) mode to something like once per hour, certainly not the correct mode for a navigation app.

 ## Recorded tracks are noisy